 UNC Hospitals Infectious Diseases Consult Service

-Faculty and fellows are responsible for consultations on medical and surgical patients in this 650 bed facility which serves as a referral center for much of North Carolina.
+Faculty and fellows are responsible for consultations on medical and surgical patients in this 650-bed facility which serves as a referral center for much of North Carolina.
 The ID team includes two or three postgraduate residents, three fourth-year medical students, and one or two pharmacy doctoral candidates.
 The group sees and discusses patients with an infectious diseases faculty member and a pharmacologist six days a week.
 70-100 new consults are seen in an average month, and approximately 20-30 patients are actively followed.
-The range of infections seen is diverse, including classical medical and surgical problems, AIDS and related conditions, and a wide range of infections in compromised hosts.
+The range of infections seen is diverse, including routine medical and surgical problems, HIV and related conditions, and a wide range of infections in compromised hosts.
 The hospital has a busy heart, lung, liver, kidney and bone marrow transplant service.
 Mycotic and mycobacterial infections are also commonly encountered.